1:1 Mentorship + Placement Support

 Very High

-• Speed + correctness + clarity (communicate while you code)
+• Speed + correctness + clarity while coding

 System design relevance